robbeman/jquery_sprites/readme.md

     * an array of frame coordinates starting from the top left of the image in the form of a 2D array, example: [[0,0],[0,10],[0,20]]
 * sheetWidth: the width of the spritesheet image, only used for frame calculation (no need for adding it when you provide a frames array)
 * sheetHeight: not really used for now, but added for the sake of completeness
-* framerate: used when playing the animation in a loop.
+* frameRate: used when playing the animation in a loop.
 Used in the form of FPS, so if you provide 25 the frame will be updated every 40ms
+	* to prevent errors in camelcasing, allowing both frameRate and framerate (if you provide both, the first will be used)
+	* defaults to 33

 ### $('.sprite').animate({'frame':5});
 After calling the init function you can animate your spritesheet using the jQuery animate function.
 This will evenly spread the frames over the duration of the animation.